gopine/diary/2019/April/April 4 (Thursday).md

 Now I'm learning how to create basic UI components.

 Created a simple React Native app with a few UI components.

+Learned how to use native device features like the camera in React Native.